 In recent years, 3D printing has been used for footwear prototyping that allows footwear professionals to enable craft test shoes before making their final products.
 It is forecasted that the revenue of the footwear market is around $260 billion in 2018, and the 3D printing technology in footwear is expected to reach around $6.3 billion by the end of 2028.
 With the help of 3D technology, shoes can be customized by choosing their look and color.

-Some of the leading additive manufacturing brands are New Balance, Adidas, Nike, Under Armour, and Reebok results in the production of millions of final parts.
+Some of the leading additive manufacturing brands are New Balance, Adidas, Nike, Under Armour, and Reebok resulting in the production of millions of final parts.
 Adidas is a top brand that had implemented additive manufacturing in footwear mass production.

 The Adidas company had already manufactured S100,000 pairs of shoes with plastic midsoles using 3D printing technology digital light synthesis (DLS).
 The Current models of Adidas are AlphaEdge and Y-3 Runner.
 Nike was one of the earlier adopters of intensive 3D printing technology in the production of high-performance products and uses it for faster iterations.
 The first 3D textile footwear “Nike Flyprint” is manufactured by the company “Nike” using Solid Deposit Modeling (SDM).
-Reebok is a top brand that had manufactured liquid float ride shoes in the year 2018 using the 3D drawing process.
+Reebok is a top brand that manufactured liquid float ride shoes in the year 2018 using the 3D drawing process.

 11. Fashion